Home » Industry Watch

 Now if it was but one, it might be put off to happenstance or at least coincidence - even by Auric Goldfinger.
 But it wasn't but one - it was two, and not just any two either but the two people more responsible for NeXT and Apple hardware and software over the past twenty years than anyone else.

 Fact: Avie wasn't the only one to walk on Friday.
 There's almost no mention of this in the press, but Jon Rubinstein walked too.
 Don't know who Jon Rubinstein is?
-He's (or he was) the head of hardware at the iPod division at Apple.
+He is (or was) head of hardware at the iPod division at Apple.

 Why is this significant?
 Easy: heading iPod hardware is new for Jon, as was heading software for Avie.
 Both were heads of their respective divisions at NeXT and remained in those positions (at Apple since 1997) until recently.